sumo-digital-academy/playbuffer/.github/README.md

 [![](/.github/images/download.png)](https://visualstudio.microsoft.com/vs/)
 [![](/.github/images/video.png)](https://visualstudio.microsoft.com/vs/)

-### Hello World to Sky-High Spy
+### Hello World to Spy Wire
 It's traditional for programming tutorials to begin by displaying "Hello World!" to the screen.
-This project is a useufl starting point for any PlayBuffer application, but also includes a pdf manual which will take you from Hello World to your first complete shoot-'em-up game!
+This project is a useful starting point for any PlayBuffer application, but also includes a pdf manual which will take you from Hello World to your first complete shoot-'em-up game!

 [![](/.github/images/download.png)]()
 [![](/.github/images/video.png)]()